 The design of various types of industrial buildings came to define the built landscape around the world in the 20th century, for better and for worse.
 While industrial architecture prioritizes engineering and utility and can be bland, unsightly, and uninspired, the best industrial architecture can be beautiful, too.

-As regions such as the United States and Western Europe become increasingly post-industrial, with the service sector a greater driver of the economy than manufacturing, and technology and off shore production has evolved to subsequently make many industrial structures obsolete, these monuments to outdated industry can become abandoned blights on the modern landscape.
+As regions such as the United States and Western Europe become increasingly post-industrial, with the service sector a greater driver of the economy than manufacturing—technology and off shore production has evolved to subsequently make many industrial structures obsolete—these monuments to an outdated industry can become abandoned blights on the modern landscape.

 The trend to turn former warehouses into artist lofts began in lower Manhattan in the 1960s and continues to pick up pace today.
 Many developers have found ways to turn disused industrial buildings into trendy warehouse-turned-loft apartments, co-working spaces, open-plan office conversions, and events spaces.
 The challenge of today's architects and interior designers is making raw space with its large volumes, enormous windows, and open floor plans scaled to the ways we work and live today.

 Ever-evolving technologies and robotics often require existing industrial buildings to be modified to adapt to changing usage needs and new industrial architecture to innovate.
 And as the world battles with a climate emergency caused in large part from the carbon emissions generated by buildings, there is a growing movement to green existing buildings and to demand greener building standards and practices for new industrial buildings, with smart energy usage and reduced consumption a top concern.

 One notable example of cutting edge 21st-century industrial architecture is CopenHill in Copenhagen, Denmark, which bills itself as “the cleanest waste-to-energy power plant in the world.”
 Conceived as a public space, it includes a façade built for climbing, a roof you can hike across, and an actual ski slope.